Sunday, August 18, 2024

 If the surface is hyperbolic and the input is complex with a coefficient of zero for the imaginary axis, then σ=1.0579, which is not appreciably different than the solution on a flat surface of σ=1.
 Since the absolute is by definition twice its mean/median, this means that the absolute on a hyperbolic surface is a random number because that absolute has a mean/median and a variance.

 This is not appreciably different than acknowledging that the distances on the surface of the Earth are round by saying ”Distances are locally flat, but globally spherical.”
-The corresponding statement for space would be “Space is locally flat, but globally hyperbolic.”
+The corresponding statement for space would be “Space is locally flat, but universally hyperbolic.”
 This does mean that Pythagoras’ Theorem is c=ln(cosh(a2+b2)), not

 c=(a2+b2) and that the relativistic dilation factor is γ=ln(cosh(1-v2/c2), not γ=√(1‑v2/c2).
 Melkhout( (Mabkhout, 2012) did propose that the universe has a hyperbolic shape and that by assuming this and solving its Einstein Field Tensors in hyperbolic space the need for Dark Matter and Dark Energy vanishes.
 Mahout also points out that a hyperbolic shape explains the rotation of galaxies, is consistent with both the age and size of the universe at large scales and Planck Energy and Planck length at small scales, and a hyperbolic shape that is almost flat is consistent with a period of initial but short inflation after the Big Bang.
 It is proposed that not only is the shape of universe hyperbolic, but the universe is one sheet of a two-sheeted hyperboloid.
 The Big Bang is the point of intersection between these two sheets.